thomasWeise/aitoa/book/metaheuristics/randomSampling/README.md

 \repo.listing{lst:JSSPNullaryOperator}{An excerpt of the implementation of the nullary search operation interface [@lst:INullarySearchOperator] for the JSSP, which will create one random point in the search space.}{java}{src/main/java/aitoa/examples/jssp/JSSPNullaryOperator.java}{}{relevant}

-By calling the `apply` method of our implemented operator, it will create one random point in the search space.
+The `apply` method of our implemented operator creates one random point in the JSSP search space.
 We can then pass this point through the representation mapping that we already implemented in [@lst:JSSPRepresentationMapping] and get a Gantt diagram.
 Easily we then obtain the quality, i.e., makespan, of this candidate solution as the right-most edge of any an job assignment in the diagram, as defined in [@sec:jsspObjectiveFunction].